etwk/blog/content/lists/books.md

 - [ ] The Road to Freedom: Economics and the Good Society (Joseph E. Stiglitz) #must
 - [ ] Our Dollar, Your Problem: An Insider's View of Seven Turbulent Decades of Global Finance, and the Road Ahead (Kenneth Rogoff)
 - [ ] The Twilight Before the Storm: From the Fractured 1930s to Today's Crisis Culture (Viktor Shvets)
+- [ ] The Power of Creative Destruction: Economic Upheaval and the Wealth of Nations (Philippe Aghion) #must
+- [ ] Two Paths to Prosperity: Culture and Institutions in Europe and China, 1000–2000 (Avner Greif, Joel Mokyr, Guido Tabellini) #history
+- Joel Mokyr
+	- [ ] The Enlightened Economy: An Economic History of Britain 1700-1850 #bumingbai #history #must
+	- [ ] A Culture of Growth: The Origins of the Modern Economy (Joel Mokyr) #history #bumingbai
+- [ ] 1929: Inside the Greatest Crash in Wall Street History--and How It Shattered a Nation (Andrew Ross Sorkin)
+- [ ] Crashed: How a Decade of Financial Crises Changed the World (Adam Tooze) #history #must
+- [ ] Value(s): Building a Better World for All (Mark Carney) #politics

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life